DorkHelmet/rankingsystems/README.md

 |55%| 28 | 35 | 47 | 150 | 260 |
 |50%| 30 | 40 | 60 | N/A |

 It could be argued that these numbers are too small, and too many players might end up on Legendary status, but the counter argument is that it is good because at Legendary tier is where the real competitive play starts.
-So make it doable for playes to qualify to that level in the first month of Leaderboard Season feels reasonable, though an easy way to slow things down would be to make each tier 4 or even 5 levels instead of the proposed 3 levels, this would slow things down, but still make people feel like they are making progress.
+Making it doable for players to qualify to that level in the first month of Leaderboard Season feels reasonable, though an easy way to slow things down would be to make each tier 4 or even 5 levels instead of the proposed 3 levels, this would slow things down, but still make people feel like they are making progress.

 ### Season reset
-CTA has already said there will be seasons, its not clear yet if those seasons are going to conside with the release of new set of cards, or the ladder reset is going to be more frequent, e.g. every 6 month based on card set release cycle, or monthly.
-I will make some suggestions on how to do reset, assuming a 6 month cycle for card releases (e.g. as we know Arkhante -> Mantris -> Rift, they are suppose to be roughly 6 month apart, so lets go with that assumption and for this proposal I will refer to it as Set Season vs Leaderboard Season.
+CTA has already said there will be seasons, it is not clear yet if those seasons are going to coincide with the release of new set of cards, or the ladder reset is going to be more frequent, e.g., every 6-month based on card set release cycle, or monthly.
+I will make some suggestions on how to do reset, assuming a 6-month cycle for card releases (e.g., as we know Arkhante -> Mantris -> Rift, they are supposed to be roughly 6 months apart, so let's go with that assumption and for this proposal I will refer to it as Set Season vs Leaderboard Season.

 So, Set Season = 6 months, I would propose then that Leaderboard Season = 2 Months.
 This would allow for 3 Leaderboard seasons for each Set Season.

 #### Leaderboard Season reset
-Leaderboard seasons can be refeered to as "Arkhante LS I" meaning "Arkhante Set Season, Leaderboard Season I" Move players down according to this:
+Leaderboard seasons can be referred to as "Arkhante LS I" meaning "Arkhante Set Season, Leaderboard Season I" Move players down according to this:
-* Neophyte is unafected by reset.
+* Neophyte is unaffected by reset.
 * Apprentice all players are reset to Apprentice level 3 and RP = 0.
 * Disciple all players are reset to Apprentice level 2 and RP = 0.
 * Primus all players are reset to Apprentice level 1 and RP = 0.
 * Legendary all players are reset to Disciple level 3 and RP = 0.

-This will let players climb up again, and it will also allow for people of similar skill to be faced off against each other for the initial hectic moments after a reset.
-Each Leaderboard Season should be archivied and saved, so people can go back and look at it (players do like to look at their previous ATH achiements etc).
+This will let players climb up again, and it will also allow for people of similar skill to face off against each other for the initial hectic moments after a reset.
+Each Leaderboard Season should be archived and saved, so people can go back and look at it (players do like to look at their previous ATH achievements  etc.).

 #### Set Season reset
-The set will take place at the same time as the 3rd Leaderboard Season reset for the Set Season, and same procedure will be be used, but it will be possible to have a Set Season leaderboard based on ther average performance across all the 3 leaderboard seasons, and thus possible to crown a Set Season  winner, (deault to 1100 ELO for Legendary players that did not make it to legendary for other seasons).
+The set will take place at the same time as the 3rd Leaderboard Season reset for the Set Season, and same procedure will be used, but it will be possible to have a Set Season leaderboard based on there average performance across all the 3 leaderboard seasons, and thus possible to crown a Set Season  winner, (default to 1100 ELO for Legendary players that did not make it to legendary for other seasons).

 #### Climbing after reset
-To accelerate Legendary players climb back to Legendary status, a boost could be used for the first week after a reset, e.g. instead of earning 20 RP for a win ex-legendary players would earn 30 points while in disciple, 25 points in primus.
+To accelerate Legendary players, climb back to Legendary status, a boost could be used for the first week after a reset, e.g., instead of earning 20 RP for a win ex-legendary players would earn 30 points while in disciple, 25 points in primus.
 This serves two purposes:
-1. minimizes the amount of times strong players might get matched up with much weaker players.
+1. minimizes the number of times strong players might get matched up with much weaker players.
 2. makes the grind for legendary players shorter.

 #### Match Making after reset
-To minimize pairing legendary players with players that have never reached legendary before, all legendary players will first be matched with other Legendary players based on ELO raitings in the same tier, if no other legendary players can be found in tier after 30-45 second match with other players in the tier.
+To minimize pairing legendary players with players that have never reached legendary before, all legendary players will first be matched with other Legendary players based on ELO ratings in the same tier, if no other legendary players can be found in tier after 30-45 second match with other players in the tier.

 ### Conclusion
-The proposed system is an amalgation of many of the most prominent competitive online card games currently.
-I have tried to include some of what I consider the best features and put them together with the purpose to make gaming the most fun for the most players, where players can feel a sense of progress, but also making players feel that reaching "Legendary" status is not easy and require a certain amount of dedication but not an obecene amount of it.
-Obiviously there are many numbers and features that can be tweaked, but I strongly think that a system like this would greatly enhance the player experience for both old and new players.
-One thing that I did not deleve into here, but which is closely linked to the ranking system is of course the rewards!
-There are 2 schools of thoughts on this either you give a bigger reward at the end of the season based on highest achivement, or you have one time (ever, or per season) rewards as players reach certain milestones e.g. Levels, tiers etc. Very common in other card games is of course the granting of avatars, card backs, frames, borders and other cosmetic things for players to show off how far they reached in a previous season.
+The proposed system is an amalgamation of many of the most prominent competitive online card games currently.
+I have tried to include some of what I consider the best features and put them together with the purpose to make gaming the most fun for the most players, where players can feel a sense of progress, but also making players feel that reaching "Legendary" status is not easy and require a certain amount of dedication but not an obscene amount of it.
+Obliviously there are many numbers and features that can be tweaked, but I strongly think that a system like this would greatly enhance the player experience for both old and new players.
+One thing that I did not delve into here, but which is closely linked to the ranking system is of course the rewards!
+There are 2 schools of thoughts on this either you give a bigger reward at the end of the season based on highest achievement, or you have one-time (ever, or per season) rewards as players reach certain milestones e.g., Levels, tiers etc. Very common in other card games is of course the granting of avatars, card backs, frames, borders and other cosmetic things for players to show off how far they reached in a previous season.

 # 1. ELO in CTA